Target Costing and Lifecycle Costing are two important tools that can be used to manage and control costs throughout the product development process.

 There are four principal lessons to be learned from lifecycle costing:

-- All costs should be taken into account when working out the cost of a unit and its profitability.
+- All costs should be considered when working out the cost of a unit and its profitability.

-- Attention to all costs will help to reduce the cost per unit and will help an organisation achieve its target cost.
+- Attention to all costs will help reduce the cost per unit and help an organisation achieve its target cost.

 - Costs are committed and incurred at very different times.
 A committed cost is a cost that will be incurred in the future because of decisions that have already been made.
 Costs are incurred only when a resource is used.

-Typically, the following pattern of costs committed and costs incurred is observed:
+Typically, the following pattern of costs committed and costs incurred are observed:

-Conventional costing records costs only as they are incurred, but recording those costs is different to controlling those costs and performance management depends on cost control, not cost measurement.
+Conventional costing records costs only as incurred, but recording those costs is different from controlling those costs and performance management depends on cost control, not cost measurement.